Prevention & Awareness Months

 Teen Dating Violence Awareness Month

 In February, we recognize Teen Dating Violence Awareness Month.
-Since 2018, Health Promotion has been actively involved in programming related to this important month, extending the conversation beyond teen relationships to include adult dynamics such as intimate partner violence, dating violence, and domestic violence.
+Since 2018, Student Life has been actively involved in programming related to this important month, extending the conversation beyond teen relationships to include adult dynamics such as intimate partner violence, dating violence, and domestic violence.

 Sexual Assault Prevention & Awareness Month